 POL 233G – The EU’s Approach to Democratisation and Human Rights

 In the alphabet soup of regional groupings the European Union is unique because it has a system of sovereignty-sharing between nation-states.
 The course will examine precisely what that means and how it expresses itself in terms of institutional arrangements.
-The EU is also unique in having built up a single market in which business activity in another member state is intended to be (and in some cases has become) as straightforward as activity in another region of the same state.
+The EU is also unique in having built up a single market in which business activity in another member state is intended to be (and in some cases, has become) as straightforward as activity in another region of the same state.
 The course will examine both of these aspects.

 POL 243G – International Organisations and Global Governance

 This course provides an analysis of the historical evolution, policies and impact of core International Organisations in the field of Global Governance.
-Students examine and evaluate the policy-making processes, successes and failures of major International Organizations in addressing core global challenges, such as global peace and security, global economic governance, development and the global fight against hunger, climate change and environmental governance, the global rule of law, human rights and democratisation.
+Students examine and evaluate the policy-making processes, successes and failures of major International Organisations in addressing core global challenges, such as global peace and security, global economic governance, development and the global fight against hunger, climate change and environmental governance, the global rule of law, human rights and democratisation.

 POL 301G – Contemporary Political Debates

-POL 302G – History of Political Thought
+POL 302G – Political Theory for International Affairs

 POL 321G – NATO and Transatlantic Approaches to Security

-POL 322G – The EU and Military Approaches to Security
+POL 322G – Military Approaches to Security

 POL 332G – European and Global Governance of Migration